Fiat Serbia: Background

-From 1955 to 1999, the Kragujevac plant manufactured Zastava Automobiles under the Zastava, Yugo, and Fiat brands.
+From 1955 to 2008, the Kragujevac plant manufactured Zastava Automobiles under the Zastava, Yugo, and Fiat brands.
 Serbia's central Šumadija region was severely impacted in the 1990s by the collapse of Yugoslavia, as well as the subsequent war and its sanctions.
-The factory buildings were severely damaged in 1999 by the NATO bombing of Yugoslavia.
+The factory buildings were severely damaged in 1999 during the Kosovar War by NATO bombings.

-By the early 2000s, automotive companies began opening new manufacturing plants in nearby Hungary, Romania, Slovakia, and Slovenia — representing brands including Audi, Mercedes Benz, Renault, and Suzuki.
+By the early 2000s, automotive companies began opening new manufacturing plants in nearby Hungary, Romania, Slovakia, and Slovenia — representing brands including Audi, Mercedes-Benz, Renault, and Suzuki.
 Manufacturing costs in Serbia were projected at one fifth those of Italy and half of those in Poland.

-In April 2008, Fiat reached an agreement to purchase the damaged Kragujevac plant, completing a joint venture with the Republic of Serbia that same year and renaming the company Fiat Automobili Srbija (FAS).
+In April 2008, Fiat reached an agreement to purchase the Kragujevac plant, completing a joint venture with the Republic of Serbia that same year and renaming the company Fiat Automobili Srbija (FAS).